ahadjixenofontos/pres-data-intersections/PITCHME.md

 Okay, so who described what these penguins are doing as a fed up parent running away from the constant demands of the chicks?
 Who described this as learning through play?
 Perhaps the parent is teaching the chicks how to get away from a predator?
+Who simply said that they're running, giving no reason why they're running at all?

 I would suggest, that these interpretations of penguin behavior may be colored by your experience of the world.
 If you’re a mom and had a rough morning with the kid you may attach the first interpretation to this behavior.
 If you are a student you may see it differently.
+If in the past you've been burned by jumping to conclusions, then you choose to attach no meaning to the behavior.
 If you are an evolutionary biologist you may see it as the mom making sure that only the fittest offspring get fed.
 All you actually see is penguins running.

----
++++

 @title[Anais Nin]